PKU-ML/GARC/README.md

 ## GARC Calculation

-To avoid the outliers, we propose a generalized of ACR as GACR.
+To avoid the outliers, we propose a generalized version of ACR as GACR.
 Correspondingly, ARC is extended to GARC.

 To calculate GACR and GARC with trained models, run ``evaluate_AGRC.py`` with following commands